What

 Early draft of the file screen’s light mode.

-File thumbnails were initially meant to display the image contents but were replaced with standard icons, as small images didn’t appear visually effective at that scale.
-To improve spacing, the app’s dimensions were first changed horizontally, then vertically, to better adjust the bottom bar’s layout.
+Thumbnails were initially intended to display image contents but were replaced with standard icons, as the small images lacked visual clarity at that scale.
+To improve spacing, the application’s dimensions were adjusted both horizontally and vertically, refining the bottom bar layout.

-The navigation pane initially featured a raindrop effect inspired by iOS backgrounds, but was later replaced with a design reflecting sun rays to symbolize the transition from rain to sun, and vice versa between the modes.
+The navigation pane initially featured a raindrop effect inspired by iOS backgrounds, which was later replaced with sun rays to represent both the weather shift and the mode transition.

-Thunder effects was originally added into the navigation pane but were removed as they conflicted with the sleek tone of the design.
+Thunder effects were initially added to the navigation pane but were removed due to their clash with the design’s sleek tone.

 Final Results